Basel6/Private-Coach-Web-App/README.md

 Each client can be assigned to coach, he can book a session only when his coach is working (both manual booking and AI-suggestions shows only available times for his coach).
 A session is 1 hour long, and the capacity of our studio is 10 people at the same hour, so if there are 10 booked clients in this hour, it will be unavailable for further bookings.
 Now enjoy `Private Coach` in action :D

+NOTE: this is all interchangable depending on the fitness studio who is using the app.

 ## Demo